ChandanaHR/tut-opencv-tutorial/README.md

-# tut-opencv-tutorial
+# tut-opencv-learnings
-Basics of OPENCV tutorial
+Basics of OPENCV